Kurt Vonnegut: Technology

 In A Man Without a Country, Vonnegut quipped, "I have been called a Luddite.
 I welcome it.
 Do you know what a Luddite is?
 A person who hates newfangled contraptions."
 The negative effects of the progress of technology are a constant theme throughout Vonnegut's works, from Player Piano to his final essay collection, A Man Without a Country.
 Political theorist Patrick Deneen has identified this skepticism about technological progress as a theme of Vonnegut novels and stories, including Player Piano, "Harrison Bergeron," and "Tomorrow and Tomorrow and Tomorrow."
 Scholars who position Vonnegut as a critic of liberalism reference his pessimism toward technological progress.
 Vonnegut described Player Piano some years after its publication as "a novel about people and machines, and machines frequently got the best of it, as machines will."
 Loss of jobs due to machine innovation, and thus loss of meaning or purpose in life, is a key plot point in the novel.
 The "newfangled contraptions" Vonnegut hated included the television, which he critiqued often throughout his nonfiction and fiction.
 In Timequake, for example, Vonnegut tells the story of "Booboolings," human analogs who develop morally through their imaginative formation.
 However, one evil sister on the planet of the Booboolings learns from lunatics how to build televisions.
 He writes: When the bad sister was a young woman, she and the nuts worked up designs for television cameras and transmitters and receivers.
 Then she got money from her very rich mom to manufacture these satanic devices, which made imaginations redundant.
 They were instantly popular because the shows were so attractive and no thinking was involved ...
 Generations of Booboolings grew up without imaginations ...
 Without imaginations, though, they couldn't do what their ancestors had done, which was read interesting, heartwarming stories in the faces of one another.
 So ...
 Booboolings became among the most merciless creatures in the local family of galaxies.Against imagination-killing devices like televisions, and against electronic substitutes for embodied community, Vonnegut argued that "Electronic communities build nothing.
 You wind up with nothing.
 We are dancing animals.
 How beautiful it is to get up and go out and do something."

 Writing

+Kurt Vonnegut book display in New Orleans.